 MARCHING BUCS INTEREST FORM

 Brass/Woodwinds: If you have previous high school marching band experience, you do not need to audition for a spot in the hornline.

 Percussion: Auditions are required for a spot in the drumline.

 - For more information, contact our Marching Percussion Director, Mr. Logan Ball, email@example.com

-Colorguard: Auditions are required and will be held on Saturday, April 24, 2021 from 9:00 a.m. – 3:00 p.m. on the Arena Floor of the Mini-Dome.
+Colorguard: Auditions are required and will be held on Saturday, April 23, 2022 from 1:00 - 5:30 p.m. in the Basler Center for Physical Activity (CPA), located at 1244 Jack Vest Dr, Johnson City.
 Please complete the Marching Bucs Interest Form prior to audition.